 Creating a Dashboard Reflecting the New Performance KPIs

 During the first phase, the team gathered both external and internal resources to analyze what measurement system was used by the various plants.
 Understanding the rationale for this choice along with the differences across sites, what measures could be replicated, and what measures were unique was essential to completing phase 1.
 This task was completed within 2 to 3 weeks.
 The second phase kicked off with a workshop where the outcomes of phase 1 were presented.
 Teams could understand the extent of the work that had been done and learn from the other sites’ experiences, but they also realized that definitions used from one site to another were not allowing any internal benchmark.
-During the following 3 months, Lean KPIs were developed, value stream mappings were performed to understand the sources of waste, and Inventory management was reviewed and optimized enabling the optimization of logistic costs.
+During the following 3 months, Lean KPIs were developed, value stream mappings were performed to understand the sources of waste, and Inventory management was reviewed and optimized enabling the optimization of logistics costs.
 Among the KPIs developed we could find:

 - Process efficiency KPIs: OEE, Yield, Downtime, Takt Time

-- Supply Chain Efficiency KPIs: On Time Delivery, Inventory Turnover, Capacity Utilization, Unit Cost
+- Supply Chain Efficiency KPIs: On-Time Delivery, Inventory Turnover, Capacity Utilization, Unit Cost

 - Quality KPIs: Right First Time, Reject Ratio

 The newly defined KPIs were then introduced to all the plants.
 The First Monthly Performance Dashboard was consolidated, creating the baseline to measure future progress and a great support to the visual management.
 The implementation of those indicators was automated to focus on higher-value activities.